šŸ‰

 • High-quality CTF parameters

-• High-quality image poses (particle alignments)
+• High-quality image poses (also called particle alignments)

 • Image poses are not required for cryoDRGN2's ab initio reconstruction tools